RTechAI/esp32p4-ui-studio/01_SPINE.md

 - Runtime setters are silent programmatic projections.
 UserEvents represent genuine user transitions only.
 Names derive from component names and are collision-safe.
-- Slider, Spinner and Spinbox are physically **PROVEN** through live and standalone ESP32-P4 firmware.
-List rendering is physically verified in both paths; its collision-safe item callback is **READY FOR PROOF**.
+- Slider, Spinner, Spinbox and List are physically **PROVEN** through live and standalone ESP32-P4 firmware.
+List emits exactly one collision-safe item callback for each observed physical row tap and intentionally has no setter.
 - Native Spinbox is proven through Registry → Tray → Canvas → Inspector →
   Browser Preview → LVGL Export → Runtime SDK → UserEvents → ESP32-P4 →
   Standalone Export.
 Its setter is silent, its changed hook fires exactly once